DaniPopes/const-hex/README.md

 This crate is 5 to 20 times faster than [`hex`] in encoding and decoding, and 30+ times faster than `libstd` in formatting.

+The following benchmarks were ran on an AMD Ryzen 9 5900X, compiled with `rustc 1.74.0-nightly (203c57dbe 2023-09-17)` on `x86_64-unknown-linux-gnu`.

-You can run the following benchmarks with `cargo bench --features std` on a nightly compiler.
+You can run these benchmarks with `cargo bench --features std` on a nightly compiler.

 ```log